Soumyapallebothula/Leetcode_SQL/README.md

 # Leetcode_SQL

-* Provided Question name with Question No, Link, Solutions and explanation for each question.
+* Provided Question name with  Link, Solutions and explanation for each question.

 * https://leetcode.com/problemset/database/--> This is the Leetcode SQL Questions Link.